bormaxi8080/osint-timeline/DRAFT.md

 **Software Development & APIs:**

+Scrapling.
+An undetectable, powerful, flexible, high-performance Python library to make Web Scraping Easy and Effortless as it should be: https://github.com/D4Vinci/Scrapling

 HTMX Debugger.
 A browser extension (Chrome and Firefox) debugging tool for htmx applications: https://github.com/NomadicDaddy/htmx-debugger

 F_EX Java IDE.
 An experimental integrated development environment (IDE) for Java, written in JavaFX.
 A full-featured code editor with support for Gradle, Maven, pure Java, and IntelliJ IDEA projects: https://github.com/ExesWi/F_EX